talaia-labs/python-teos/pisa-btc/apps/cli/PISA-API.md

 # Check appointment

-`\check_appointment` is a testing endpoint provided to check the status of the appointments sent to PISA.
-The endpoint is accessible without any type of authentication for now. `\check_appointment` accepts `HTTP GET` requests only, where the data to be provided must be the locator of an appointment.
+`/check_appointment` is a testing endpoint provided to check the status of the appointments sent to PISA.
+The endpoint is accessible without any type of authentication for now. `/check_appointment` accepts `HTTP GET` requests only, where the data to be provided must be the locator of an appointment.
 The query must match the following format:

 `http://pisa_server:pisa_port/check_appointment?locator=appointment_locator`